anyone-can-cook/educ152/syllabus/educ152_syllabus_draft.md

 Every course should be an anti-racist course, even when the subject matter is broadly oriented.
 In this course we’ll engage with research that reflect systemic gaps based on race, ethnicity, immigration status, and gender identity, among other aspects of identity.
 We will discuss whether the language, the framing, the analyses, and even the research question of a study contribute to problematic beliefs.
 If so, how can we do better?
 It is also critical that we acknowledge that the social and economic marginalization reflected in data is rooted in systemic oppression that upholds opportunity for some at the expense of others.
 We should all be thinking about our own role in upholding these systems.

-COMMENT

-- WHERE IS THIS ACTUALLY LEARNED AND ASSESSED IN THE COURSE STRUCTURE; AND MAYBE AS A LEARNING GOAL
-- PROVIDE AN ILLUSTRATIVE READING THAT GETS AT THIS;

 # Course website and communication

 ## Course website

-All course related material can be found on the class website [here].
+All course related material can be found on the [course website](https://anyone-can-cook.github.io/educ152).
 Pre-recorded lecture videos, lecture slides (pdf, html), and .Rmd files will be posted on the class website under the associated sections.
 Additional resources (e.g. syllabus) may also be posted on the class website.
 Class announcements and discussion will be conducted on GitHub (see below).

 ## Course communication and online discussion